survivejs/react-book/manuscript/02_developing_with_webpack.md

    [1] ./app/component.js 136 bytes {0} [built]
 ```

-This means you have a build at your output directory.
-You can open the `build/index.html` file directly through a browser to examine the results.
+This means you have a build at your output directory at *build/bundle.js*.
+You can examine the output through your editor to see what Webpack did there.
+To see the application running, open the `build/index.html` file directly through a browser.
 On OS X `open ./build/index.html` works.

 T> Another way to serve the contents of the directory through a server, such as *serve* (`npm i serve -g`).
 In this case, execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.